hradec/comfyui-direct-model-downloader/README.md

 This extension adds two complementary features that make it easier to fetch missing model files in ComfyUI:

 1. **Missing Models dialog helper** – a “Download directly” button beside each missing model entry that downloads files asynchronously (with streamed progress) right into the correct directory.
+Now you can open the templates, and get all the needed models installed automatically!
    <img width="520" height="247" alt="image" src="https://github.com/user-attachments/assets/2c8cec9d-45eb-4677-8712-28e55f52bc03" />
    <img width="1226" height="651" alt="image" src="https://github.com/user-attachments/assets/82d7a29c-089b-463b-8894-79fa3fdf445a" />